You eat well, choosing healthy, organic foods, but still suffer from malnutrition. Isn’t that impossible? How could that

-When I think about malabsorption the image of a charming house often comes to mind, lovely in every respect on the outside, but with the possibility that unseen, inside its very structure, there can be termites eating away its framework.
+When I think about B12 malabsorption the image of a charming house comes to mind — lovely on the outside, but unseen, inside its structure, termites eating away its framework.
 B12 Malabsorption, causing low vitamin B12 levels, is a lot like termites eating away at your nerves and blood.

 Oftentimes very pale skin is a sign of anemia.
 Blood cells, starved of B12, are too big to bring needed oxygen into tiny, surface capillaries; as a result, a rosy complexion, associated with good health, is impossible.

 While it’s easy to live with pale skin, numbness from large red blood cells failing to deliver oxygen is different.
 Numb feet can take the pleasure out of walking and be dangerous.
-A small injury that isn’t felt can become infected or harbor bacteria that lead to serious disease, which is exactly how I got tetanus and how people with diabetes become amputees.
+A small injury that isn’t felt can become infected or harbor bacteria that lead to serious disease.
+In fact, that’s how I got tetanus and how people with diabetes become amputees.

-The microscopy image by Dennis Kunkel of a single red blood cell in a tiny capillary shows that there’s not a lot of room to spare around the blood cell.
+The microscopy image by Dennis Kunkel, above, of a single red blood cell in a tiny capillary shows there’s no room to spare around the blood cell.
 This image makes it easy to understand how blood cells that get large, without dividing for lack of B12, will no longer be able to travel through tiny capillaries.

 The large, darker blue shape above the blood cell is the nucleus of the endothelial cell that forms the interior wall of the capillary.

 When your red blood cells are large, they show up as a high MCV (Mean Corpuscular Volume).
 That is, your blood cells have a lot of volume, and, there are fewer of them in your blood sample than there would be if your cells were smaller.
 A high MCV can indicate a B12 Malabsorption Illness.